ImaginePublications/ImaginePublications.github.io/README.md

 1. If you are not a contributor yet, ask me (vincent.lepetit@enpc.fr) to add you.

-You can use the GitHub website, but if you want to use your favorite tools, get the repository:
+You can simply use the GitHub website, but if you want to use your favorite tools, get the repository:

 `git clone https://github.com/ImaginePublications/ImaginePublications.github.io.git`